-When you're looking to get a mortgage loan, you may work with a mortgage banker or you may choose to work with a mortgage broker.
-Since both a mortgage broker and lending officer will help you purchase your new home, people often confuse the two.
-However, it will be beneficial to know the difference between them so you know what to expect from them during the mortgage application process.
+When you need a mortgage loan, you may work with a loan officer or you may choose to work with a mortgage broker.
+It's easy to confuse the two job types since both will produce the same result: a new home.
+However, it will be beneficial to recognize the ways they differ so you have clear expectations of them during the mortgage process.

-During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-A mortgage broker can review your financial situation to determine which lender is the best fit for you.
-You give your mortgage loan application to your broker, who presents it to several lenders.
-Your mortgage broker then assists your work with the lender of choice until the closing of the loan.
-At closing, the broker's commission is paid by the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+Which lender has the loans that fits your financial situation?
+A mortgage broker will help you find the best fit.
+You deliver your mortgage application to your broker, who offers it to a number of lenders.
+Your mortgage broker then helps you work with the lender chosen until closing.
+When the loan closes, the broker's commission is paid by the borrower.

 About Mortgage Bankers